 Maren began her digital storytelling career in 2003, producing documentary films, including multimedia video exhibits at the Newsuem.
 After completing a comprehensive web design and development certificate course at Georgetown University in 2007, Maren has brought her visual storytelling expertise to nonprofits' websites.
 Joining CEPF as Web Manager in 2012, Maren has focused on enhancing the user experience of the website.
 She has a dual Bachelor of Arts in cinema and media studies and English language and literature from the University of Chicago.

-Skylar joined the CEPF team in early 2015 and currently serves as the Grant Coordinator for the Indo-Burma, Maputaland-Pondoland-Albany, Wallacea and Western Ghats hotspots.
-Skylar previously worked as the Energy and Environment Program Assistant for the US-based National Association of Regional Councils.
-He also worked as the Community Outreach Specialist for American Field Service Intercultural Programs, and served in the Security Advisory Services Division at Command Consulting Group.
+Skylar joined the CEPF team in early 2015 and currently manages more than 70 grants across global biodiversity hotspots that include Indo-Burma, Wallacea and the Guinean Forests of West Africa.
+Before taking on additional assignments, to include developing video learning tutorials and internal document management systems, he also managed grants in the closed regions of the Western Ghats and Maputaland-Pondoland-Albany.
+Prior to his time at CEPF, Skylar gained experiencing working on US-government grants as the Energy and Environment Program Assistant at the National Association of Regional Councils.
+Additional past experience includes a position as the Washington, DC, Regional Community Outreach Specialist for AFS Intercultural Programs and time with the Security Advisory Services Division at Command Consulting Group.
 Skylar graduated cum-laude from American University with a Bachelor of Arts in international studies for global environmental policy.